ivanmongebadilla/React/ReactNotes/ReactRouter (Hooks).md

 - useEffect()
 - useSpring() -   **useSpring** is a hook provided by React Spring to generate spring-based animation styles.
 	- useSpring configs https://www.geeksforgeeks.org/react-spring-configs/
+- useRef() -   The **useRef** hook is used to create a reference.
+A reference is a persisted, mutable object with a current property.